* Civil rights leader

 Calling for the Use of Private Pension Funds to Loan Money to Poor Communities

-In March 2013, Jackson attended the funeral of Hugo Chavez, the socialist, anti-American president of Venezuela.
+In March 2013, Jackson delivered a eulogy at the funeral of Hugo Chavez, the socialist, anti-American president of Venezuela.
 Said Jackson: “How do we measure a great leader?
 By how he treats the least of these.
 Hugo fed the hungry.
 He lifted the poor.
 He raised their hopes.
 He helped them realize their dreams.
 And so today we do mourn, because we’ve lost a life.”

 Lamenting the Poor Condition of Black America